ansible/ansible-lint/docs/configuring.rst

       - and_this_one_too
       - skip_this_id
       - '401'
+    # Mock modules or roles in order to pass ansible-playbook --syntax-check
     mock_modules:
-      # Mock modules in order to pass ansible-playbook --syntax-check
       - some_module
+    mock_roles:
+      - some_role

 Pre-commit Setup